aws-samples/eks-workshop/content/beginner/170_statefulset/testscaling.md

 kubectl -n mysql scale statefulset mysql --replicas=5
 ```

-You can see the message that `statefulset` "mysql" scaled.
+You can see the message that `StatefulSet` "mysql" scaled.
 {{< output >}}
 statefulset "mysql" scaled
 {{< /output >}}